-In addition to the computer lab upstairs (Room 2118), there are 26 workstations available in the library computer lab with online capabilities.
+More than 120 computer workstations available in the library.
 These workstations provide access to the library’s online catalog (OPAC), the Internet, Microsoft Office Suite, and research databases (GALILEO).
 All workstations have word processing, spreadsheet, and database software capabilities.

 The Library offers a variety of instructional programs and services.
 Online tutorials, research related resources and research instruction are available to students, faculty and staff.
 Library orientation and bibliographic instruction are available to all by appointment.
 The library staff recommends that instructors schedule customized library instruction for their students during class sessions.